Electrophoresis, Protein, Random, Urine

 The urine total protein concentration, the electrophoretic pattern, and the presence of a monoclonal immunoglobulin light chain may be characteristic of monoclonal gammopathies such as multiple myeloma, primary systemic amyloidosis, and light-chain deposition disease.

-The presence of a monoclonal light chain M-spike of >1 g/24 hours is consistent with a diagnosis of MM or macroglobulinemia.
+The presence of a monoclonal light chain M-spike of greater than 1 g/24 hours is consistent with a diagnosis of multiple myeloma or macroglobulinemia.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Urine protein electrophoresis (PEL) alone is not considered adequate screening for monoclonal gammopathies.
-Patients suspected of having a monoclonal gammopathy may have a normal urine protein electrophoretic pattern, and these patients should have immunofixation electrophoresis (MPSU / Monoclonal Protein Study, 24 Hour, Urine) performed.
+Patients suspected of having a monoclonal gammopathy may have a normal urine protein electrophoretic pattern, and these patients should have immunofixation performed.

-Monoclonal gammopathies are rarely seen in patients <30 years of age.
+Monoclonal gammopathies are rarely seen in patients younger than 30 years of age.

-Hemolysis may cause a discrete band on PEL, which will be negative on immunofixation.
+Hemolysis may cause a discrete band on protein electrophoresis, which will be negative on immunofixation.

 Penicillin may split the albumin band.

 Radiographic agents may produce an uninterpretable pattern.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.